 Problem Solution When I run my application under Error Detection, I receive bad data and/or unexpected results.
 Check to ensure that you do not have expressions in your code that rely on an undefined order of evaluation.
 Instrumenting code without a well defined order of evaluation can cause unexpected results, including erroneous data, hangs, and even crashes.
-The C/C++ standard explicitly does not define the order of evaluation when there are "side effects", such as storing a value in an object.
+The C/C and the dead applicable data are not defined the end of the code The C/C++ standard explicitly does not define the order of evaluation when there are "side effects", such as storing a value in an object.
 For example, the following statement does not have a well defined order of evaluation: $i = ++i + 2$; There are two points in this statement when values are stored in the variable i , and the language does not define what order they occur in.
 Instrumenting code like this may change the order of evaluation and change the result.
 Error Detection is reporting false leaks and overruns in a mixed-mode (managed / unmanaged) environment. • If you are running Error Detection on a managed C++ application with the managed debugger, memory and resource allocations will appear to be coming from mscorwks.dll or mscorsrv.dll instead of the application, and Error Detection will ignore them.
-To use Error Detection on a mixed or managed code application, follow these steps: 1 Open the Visual Studio version (2003 or 2005) you will be using to debug your process.
+To use Error Detection on a mixed or managed code application, follow these steps: 1 Open the Visual Studio version you will be using to debug your process.
 2 Start the DevPartner Error Detection standalone application.
-3 Open your target process inside Error Detection, and select Program Start to run your process.
-4 Attach the debugger to your target process: Visual Studio 2003 - Select Tools Debug Processes Visual Studio 2005 - Select Tools Attach to Process Note: Specify Managed Code Debugging (not Mixed or Auto) to allow the debugger to hit your managed code breakpoints correctly.
+3 Open your target process inside Error Detection, and select Program > Start to run your process.
+4 Attach the debugger to your target process by clicking Tools > Attach to Process Note: Specify Managed Code Debugging (not Mixed or Auto) to allow the debugger to hit your managed code breakpoints correctly.
 Once you complete the steps, you can set and hit breakpoints in your managed code, and Error Detection will detect your memory and resource allocations.